TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

+--

 Now that we're done with the continuous integration part, we'd move to the deployment part.

-Continuous deployment is geared towards automating the deployment of code from dev to prod, post a successful build, that's post passing the necessary code quality and security tests.
+It's geared towards automating the deployment of code from dev to prod, post a successful build ▶️ that's post passing the necessary tests.

 </br>

---> Means a faster deployment velocity, accelerated software releases = Faster time-to-market
+> --> Means a faster deployment velocity, accelerated software releases = Faster time-to-market

 </br>